-- require a dust or odour management plan to be produced where there is a likelihood that there will be objectionable or offensive discharges of dust or odour at the boundary of the site where the activity is to take place.
-The dust or odour management plan must include: - a) a description of dust or odour generating activities, and - b) potentially affected dust sensitive areas or odour sensitive areas, and - c) details of good management practices that will be used to control dust or odour to the extent that adverse effects from dust or odour at the boundary of the site are avoided, remedied or mitigated, and - 2) take into account any proposed use of low dust generating blasting mediums when assessing the effects of fixed or mobile outdoor dry abrasive blasting or wet abrasive blasting.
+1) require a dust or odour management plan to be produced where there is a likelihood that there will be objectionable or offensive discharges of dust or odour at the boundary of the site where the activity is to take place, or where the activity is likely to cause a breach of the ambient air quality standard for PM10 in Schedule 1 of the National Environmental Standard for Air Quality.
+The dust or odour management plan must include:

+- a) a description of dust or odour generating activities, and - b) potentially affected dust sensitive areas or odour sensitive areas, and - details of good management practices that will be used to control dust or odour to the extent that adverse effects from dust or odour at the boundary of the site are avoided, remedied or mitigated, and - take into account any proposed use of low dust generating blasting mediums when assessing the effects of fixed or mobile outdoor dry abrasive blasting or wet abrasive blasting.

-Policy D.3.3 does not apply to odour associated with the controlled discharge of gas containing an odorant (such as mercaptan) from pipelines and ancillary equipment.
+Policy D.3.4 does not apply to odour associated with the controlled discharge of gas containing an odorant (such as mercaptan) from pipelines and ancillary equipment.